lashifrin/ejabberd-modules/mod_multicast/trunk/README.txt

 Tasks to do:
  - Document on the guide and ejabberd.cfg.example
+ - Find a better solution to the spawn/get-query-response problem, instead of sending pid as resource
  - Consider anti-spam requirements
+ - Find a solution to this problem: a chatroom with 200 participants, all from the same remote server.

 Feature requests:
  - GUI with FORMS to allow users of non-capable clients to write XEP-33 packets easily